Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 In both cases these terms do not change size under change of scale, provided that $j\geq j_{ab}$ for the last term.
 Thus they are \emph{marginal}.
 As will be seen in Section~\ref{sec:obs}, see the paragraph following Lemma~\ref{lem:ZNN-obs}, the choices of $\ellaj$ and $\ellabj$ are appropriate to capture the leading behaviour of correlation functions.

-The extended definition~\eqref{e:Tphi-obs} of the $T_{j}(\ell_{j})$ norm satisfies the properties discussed in Section~\ref{sec:norms}, with the exception of the monotonicity estimate $\|F_\varnothing\|_{T_{j+1}(2\ell_{j+1})} \leq \|F_\varnothing\|_{T_{j}(\ell_{j})}$.
-Checking these properties is straightforward by using the properties of the bulk norm, and, in the case of the product property, using that $\ell_{ab,j}\leq\ell_{a,j}\ell_{b,j}$.
-Similar reasoning also yields a weaker monotonicity-type estimate: by \eqref{e:Tphi-obs} and monotonicity in the bulk algebra,
+The extended definition~\eqref{e:Tphi-obs} of the $T_{j}(\ell_{j})$ norm satisfies the properties discussed in Section~\ref{sec:norms}, with the exception of the generalisation of the monotonicity estimate $\|F_\varnothing\|_{T_{j+1}(2\ell_{j+1})} \leq \|F_\varnothing\|_{T_{j}(\ell_{j})}$.
+Checking these properties is straightforward by using the properties of the bulk norm, and, in the case of the product property, using that $\ell_{ab,j}\leq\ell_{a,j}\ell_{b,j}$ (recall \eqref{e:ellj}).
+Similar reasoning also yields a weaker monotonicity-type estimate: by \eqref{e:Tphi-obs}, \eqref{e:ellj}, and monotonicity in the bulk algebra,